-On February 28, 2002, we published a temporary final rule entitled "Security Zone; Upper Mississippi River, Mile Marker 507.3 to 506.3, Left Descending Bank, Cordova, IL" in the Federal Register (67 FR 9207).
-The effective period for this rule was from February 28, 2002 until June 15, 2002.
+On March 7, 2002, we published a temporary final rule entitled "Security Zone; Missouri River, Mile Marker 646.0 to 645.6, Fort Calhoun, NE" in the Federal Register (67 FR 10325).
+The effective period for this rule was from January 7, 2002 until June 15, 2002.

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
 The original temporary final rule was immediately required to respond to the security concerns associated with nuclear power plant facilities.
 It was anticipated that we would assess the security environment at the end of the effective period to determine whether continuing security measures were required.

 We have determined that the need for a continued security zone regulation exists.
 The Coast Guard will, during the effective period of this temporary final rule, complete notice and comment rulemaking for permanent regulations tailored to the present and foreseeable security environment.

 Under 5 U.S.C.
 553(d)(3), good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-This extension preserves the status quo of the original security zone.
-There is no indication that the present temporary final rule has been burdensome on the public.
+This extension preserves the status quo for many vessels and is less restrictive for vessels that can only safely navigate within the navigable channel.
+While there is no indication that the present temporary final rule has been burdensome on the public it is being amended to reflect changes made in the notice of proposed rulemaking to make this a permanent security zone.
 Delaying the effective date of the rule would be contrary to public interest since action is needed to continue to respond to existing security risks.